Alternative Strategies in Putative Class Actions After Campbell Ewald Co. v. Gomez

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will examine the strategic use of attempts to moot putative class actions, alternatives to use of Rule 68, and considerations for counsel on choice of jurisdiction and future issues the courts will face in this area.
+This CLE course will examine the strategic use of attempts to moot putative class actions, alternatives to use of Rule 68, and considerations for counsel on choice of jurisdiction and future issues the courts will face in this area.

 - Rule 68 offers of judgment--overview and impact of Campbell Ewald and subsequent cases

 - Strategic considerations